syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 document.Close(True)

->
+{% endhighlight %}

-> _Note: The HTML to PDF conversion that creates a metafile during the evolution, would interpret the content as either text or an image.
-The outcome of this PDF would contain only paragraph and figure tags; hyperlinks are not supported._
+> Note: The HTML to PDF conversion that creates a metafile during the evolution, would interpret the content as either text or an image.
+The outcome of this PDF would contain only paragraph and figure tags; hyperlinks are not supported.

 ## Text Extraction